lukemiloszewski/lukemiloszewski/README.md

 │ ├─ <a href="https://github.com/lukemiloszewski/crypto-charts">crypto-charts</a> - visualisations of cryptocurrency data in real-time
 │ ├─ <a href="https://github.com/lukemiloszewski/py-wasm">py-wasm</a> - python in the browser with WebAssembly
 │ ├─ <a href="https://github.com/lukemiloszewski/asyntree">asyntree</a> - analyse the abstract syntax tree of python modules
-│ └─ <a href="https://github.com/lukemiloszewski/dotfiles">dotfiles</a> - dotfiles for sensible defaults
+│ └─ <a href="https://github.com/lukemiloszewski/dotfiles">dotfiles</a> - sensible defaults for macOS
 │
 └─🍓 <b>Website</b>
   └─ <a href="https://www.lukemiloszewski.xyz">lukemiloszewski.xyz</a>